Off the Beaten Path Places to Visit in Japan

 Take a trip through Japanese history by visiting Kyoto.
-Known as the "Geisha district," Kyoto is the perfect mix of old Japanese tradition, and new Japanese culture.
+Known as the "Geisha district," Kyoto is the perfect mix of old Japanese traditions and new Japanese culture.

 The Kyoto area is filled with hundreds of shrines and temples, many of which top the list of "Must See Places in Kyoto."
 Some of the most popular include:

-Be sure to ask a local if they have a favorite temple in Kyoto.
+Be sure to ask one of our local Heroes if they have a favorite temple in Kyoto.

 Perhaps one of the most famous locations in Kyoto is the Fushimi Inari shrine, which consists of thousands of vermilion (orange-red) Torii gates that wind up a mountain trail.

 Other interesting locations include the very high-tech Kyoto Station, Nishiki Market for food, and Arashiyama's famous forests.
 Our Kyoto Itinerary has a lot more information on everything to see and do in Kyoto.